Everybody's Dead!

 "Everybody's Dead!" (stylized in sentence case) is a song by the American musician Underscores.
 It was released as the second single to her fifth extended play (EP), Boneyard AKA Fearmonger (2021), on November 17, 2021.
-The song's intro and outro contain a sample of American DJ and producer Skrillex.
-A lyric video was released alongside the song, with a music video directed by Andrew Stern being uploaded on January 26, 2022.
+A hyperpop song with elements of drum and bass, Underscores wrote the song about reoccurring feelings of anxiety she felt when waking up, and it includes voice samples of American producer Skrillex.
+A lyric video was released alongside the track, with a music video directed by Andrew Stern following on January 26, 2022.
 A remix by German producer Virtual Riot was released as a single on June 3, 2022.

 Background and release

 After releasing her debut studio album Fishmonger earlier in 2021, Underscores found herself unable to create any new music as a result of newfound attention.
 This "dry spell" was broken when she created "Everybody's Dead!".
 Like most songs on Boneyard AKA Fearmonger, Underscores wrote the song with the goal of exploring the concept of fear.
-She said that the song was an intentionally abrasive intro, stating in an interview with Genius that, "[w]hen people listen to this EP, I want their initial reaction to be, 'This is ridiculous.'
+She said that it was an intentionally abrasive intro for the EP, stating in an interview with Genius that, "[w]hen people listen to this EP, I want their initial reaction to be, 'This is ridiculous.'
 But then, the more they listen to it, they should hear the nuance in it, the heaviness in it, and I hope they connect with it on some kind of emotional level."

 "Everybody's Dead!" was released as the second single to Boneyard AKA Fearmonger on November 17, 2021.
 The initial release was supported by a lyric video.
 Like all tracks from the EP, the song was included on the DeadAir Legacy edition of Fishmonger, released on January 17, 2025.

 Composition

 "Everybody's Dead!" is a hyperpop song with "heavy" elements of drum and bass.
-Discussing the song with Rolling Stone, Underscores said that the track was inspired by reocurring feelings of anxiety she experienced when waking up in the morning: "Sometimes I wake up like, the world is ending, [...]
+Discussing the song with Rolling Stone, Underscores said that the track was inspired by reoccurring feelings of anxiety she experienced when waking up in the morning: "Sometimes I wake up like, the world is ending, [...]
 Then I get coffee and go about my day and shit."
 It utilizes the "Pryda snare", a sound that was commonly used in big room house in the early 2010's.
-The song's intro and outro samples audio of Skrillex talking, which was recorded prior to when he started making dubstep.
+The intro and outro sample audio of American producer Skrillex talking, which was recorded prior to when he started making dubstep.
 Raphael Helfand of Fader felt that the song's tone "sets the scene" for the rest of Boneyard AKA Fearmonger.
 Retrospectively, Underscores called its lyrics "scattershot" and "word vomity [sic]", feeling that its music video was more effective in portraying the song's "feeling".